WhalesBob/forOSP_usingGitIgnore/README.md

-Gitignore and Github-API Using test python ver : 2.27.1
+Gitignore and Github-API Using test <br>
+python ver : 2.27.1